Advanced Studies, Leadership, and Policy

-The online educational platform that Morgan uses is Blackboard, a highly integrated, accessible and user friendly learning management system which supports students with a variety of personal challenges.
-The goal of Bb "is to make learning more desirable, accessible, and meaningful for learners.”
+The online educational platform that Morgan uses is Canvas, a highly integrated, accessible and user friendly learning management system which supports students with a variety of personal challenges.
+The goal of Canvas "is to make learning more desirable, accessible, and meaningful for learners.”

 Are there online library resources?

 Yes, the Earl S. Richardson Library provides services that students can access from off-campus locations.